[HISTORY: Adopted by the City Council of the City of Lancaster as indicated in article histories. Amendments noted where applicable.]

 - RESIDENTIAL RENTAL REGISTRATION

-- The document issued by the City of Lancaster to the owner, operator, responsible agent or manager of a residential rental property evidencing the existence of said residential rental property.
+- The document issued by the City of Lancaster to the owner, responsible agent, property manager or property management company of a residential rental property evidencing the existence of said residential rental property.
 A residential rental registration shall be required for lawful rental and licensing of residential rental units contained in said property.
 Rental registration does not warrant the proper zoning, habitability, safety, or condition of the residential rental unit in any way.
 Whenever the word "registration" is used herein, it shall mean "residential rental registration" as defined by this definition.

 - RESIDENTIAL RENTAL UNIT

 - A rooming unit; or a dwelling let for rent; or a residential unit occupied by any persons other than are occupied solely by the owner and members of the owner's family.
 Each individual townhouse dwelling, each individual apartment unit, each individual unit in a multifamily building, each individual unit in a two-family dwelling, and each rooming unit shall be considered a separate residential rental unit.
 A residential rental unit shall not include a hospital room utilized for medical services.
 Whenever the word "unit" is used herein, it shall mean "residential rental unit" as defined by this definition.

 - RESPONSIBLE AGENT

 - Any person or entity that serves as the principal contact for an owner that does not reside within the City or County of Lancaster, Pennsylvania.

 - A building arranged or occupied for lodging, with or without meals, for compensation and not occupied as a one- or two-family dwelling.